 Part II.
-Qualitative Analysis-Analysis of an Unknown Mixture
+Qualitative Analysis - Analysis of an Unknown Mixture

-- 1. Obtain an unknown cation solution from your TA.
-The unknown solution contains 5 cations. - 2.
+- Obtain an unknown cation solution from your TA.
+The unknown solution contains 5 cations.
+You will only receive ~2 mL of unknown.
+Plan your procedures accordingly. - 2.
 Note the initial color of your unknown solution.
 How does this compare to the colors of the original known solutions?
 What cations are likely to be present in your unknown? - 3.
 Record your Unknown # in your Lab Notebook. - 4.
 Follow the same steps as Part I until you have confirmed all 5 unknown cations. - 5.
 Perform the Final Confirmation for your unknown (see below).